bitcointranscripts/bitcointranscripts/bitcoinology/what-is-lightning-network.md

 ## Growth

 Okay, we're getting through.
-Growth—that's what the network looked at the end of January 2018 on the left.
+Growth—that's what the network looked like in the end of January 2018 on the left.
 It's already pretty complicated, right?
 However, there aren't that many nodes; there are just a lot of connections.
 Nowadays, if we try to visualize the Lightning Network, it's nearly impossible because you can't.